 What is the Climate impact of global warming

-A common notion was that the warmer temperature boosts carbon dioxide capture by plants, which increases photosynthesis and allows the leaves to persist until late in autumn.
+A common notion was that the warmer temperature boosts carbon dioxide capture by plants, increasing photosynthesis and allowing the leaves to persist until late autumn.
 Scientists previously believed that global warming would stimulate the deciduous trees to lose their leaves 2-3 weeks later than usual.

 But the recent discovery reverses the past assumptions.